 The weight of running shoes for women is almost always lower from the point of view that we compare apples with apples and not apples with pears.

 When we say that a running shoe for women weighs less, it is when we take a medium size such as. size 39 or 40 in women running shoes, and compares it to a size 43 or 44 in men running shoes.
 That’s the way you can make the comparison.
-Because you can get women’s running shoes in size 43, and it is clear that they usually weigh as much as a men’s shoe for running in the same size.
+Because you can get women’s running shoes in size 43, and it is clear that they usually weigh as much as men’s shoes for running in the same size.

-Running Shoes for the Heavy Woman
+Best Running Shoes For Heavy Women

-Heavy runners typically tend to pronation – as they must be able to remedy the fall with the heavy weight.
+Heavy runners typically tend to pronate – as they must be able to remedy the fall with the heavy weight.
 So, when choosing running shoes as a heavy runner, you should primarily pay attention to some important factors, all of which are important in choosing the right running shoes that make your running training as enjoyable as possible.

-- Running surface – Beach, gravel, asphalt etc.
+Running surface – Beach, gravel, asphalt, etc.

 How strong a shock absorber you should choose in your running shoe obviously depends on your weight.
 A runner with a BMI of 27 should not use as strong shock absorption as a runner with a BMI of > 40.